-The app package that you create is located in the output folder that you specified for the package location.
+The app package that you create is located in the output folder that you specified for the package location and is named PackageName_Test.
 The folder contains an .appx file, a security certificate, a Windows PowerShell script, and other files.

 In the Visual Studio output directory, find the Add-AppDevPackage PowerShell script alongside your .appx file.

 On the shortcut menu for Add-AppDevPackage.ps1 file, choose Run with PowerShell.

 If you are a member of the Administrators security group on the local machine but you don't have permission to access the network share where the Add-AppDevPackage.ps1 file is located, an error message that the script file doesn't exist might appear.
 To work around the access issue, copy the contents of the output folder to your local machine before you run the script.

 The script performs the following steps.